lgbouma/binary_biases/monte_carlo_documentation.md

 ----------
 DESCRIPTION

-This program simulates the following toy surveys:
+`numerical_models.py` simulates the following toy surveys:

 MODEL #1: Fixed stars, fixed planets, twin binaries.

 MODEL #2: Fixed planets and primaries, varying secondaries.

-MODEL #3: Fixed primaries, varying planets and secondaries.

 In the "nominal" models, all classes of errors are included when calculating what the observer infers.
 These errors are